Mvalentino92/JAVA/README.md

 **STEMSurvivalRules.pdf:** Contains information on how to play the game, as well as rules for within the game.

 **StemSurvival.zip:** Contains all the .java files necessary for playing the game.

+**SudokuSolver.java:** Solves 3 selected Sudoku puzzles I have in the file.
+From the website I got them from, two were described as "Easiest", and one was described as "Intermediate".
+Unfortunately, I hit a stack overflow at "Difficult".
+First time learning/writing a backtracking algorithm.